MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/register-app.md

     * **Home Page URL** - Enter a URL for your home page.

-    * **Redirect URL** - Upon singing in, your application users will be redirected here while your application receives an authentication code from Azure.
+    * **Redirect URL** - Upon singing in, your application users will be redirected to this address while your application receives an authentication code from Azure.
 Select one of these options:

         * **Use a default URL** - This option will automatically create and download a sample embedded analytics application.
 The default URL is http://localhost:13526/.